An Introduction

 School Tip Line

 Piecing together clues that indicate troubling patterns in students’ behavior can be a monumental – or impossible – task for busy educators and administrators.
 Records are often incomplete or separated between various departments and because the vast digital landscape cannot be scanned manually, it’s difficult to pinpoint all warning signs in students.
-Navigate360 Detect digital scanning offers a solution to these problems by harnessing the power of artificial intelligence and machine learning.
+Navigate360 Digital Threat Detection digital scanning offers a solution to these problems by harnessing the power of artificial intelligence and machine learning.

 How to Manage & Mitigate Concerning Behaviors